TheOfficialLOE/NebulaShop/README.md

 In order to register an admin user, you need to provide an acceptable JWT in `x-admin-token` with `SUPER_ADMIN` privileges.

 ### Finding products
-There are basically 4 methods to find the products, you can get them all by `/products/`, get a group of products with the same brand by `/products:brand/`, or get a specific product by `/products/:brand/:product/`, and finally search a product by `/products/search/` with a query.
+There are basically 4 methods to find the products, you can get them all by `/products/`, get a group of products with the same brand by `/products:brand/`, or get a specific product by `/products/:brand/:product/`, and finally search products by `/products/search/` with a query.
 You can filter your search result by brand, minimum price, and maximum price.

+### Comment on products
+In order to comment on a product, you can send a POST request to `/comments/new/`, you will need `ProductId` and `Text` in the request body.